 5. Add an SSL

 Do you have an SSL in place?
 If not, why not?
 An SSL will encrypt the data between site visitor’s browsers and your website.
 This is especially important if you have user logins and do in fact store sensitive user data.
-However, an SSL is not just for eCommerce websites — it is now standard operating procedure for all websites.
+However, an SSL is not just for eCommerce websites — it is now a standard operating procedure for all websites.

 6. Use SSH